 - Yet another climactic battle, in Blazing Saddles, interrupts what looks to be an intensely stupid Busby Berkeley-style musical number.

 "Throw out your hands, stick out your tush/hands on your hips, give 'em a push!/Don't be surprised, you're doing the French Mistake, VOILA!

-The Hays Code's compulsory insistence on Happy Ending in movies made during the Golden Age of Hollywood often led to movies having abrupt, unrealistic endings that audiences felt were not convincing.
+- The Hays Code's compulsory insistence on Happy Ending in movies often led to movies having abrupt, unrealistic endings that audiences felt were not convincing.
 A lot of this was deliberately done by film-makers and screenwriters.
 Douglas Sirk, director of melodramas like Imitation of Life and All That Heaven Allows noted in post-career interviews that he deliberately made his endings unconvincing so that audiences would focus on the subtext of his films and he stated that this was a common practise in American films of the time.